 The bustling activity, colour, sights and smells are definably Indian.
 In this collection of photographs I have sought to portray the herdsmen and their livestock camped around the city, through a series of informal portraits and observed moments of everyday life.

 Philip is a photographer with a passion for street and documentary photography and enjoys any opportunity to explore the 'human condition' pictorially.
-Philip holds the Assocoiate award (ARPS) of the Royal Photographic Society and a Distinction award (DPAGB) of the Photographic Alliance of Gt Britain)
+Philip holds the Associate award (ARPS) of the Royal Photographic Society and a Distinction award (DPAGB) of the Photographic Alliance of Gt Britain)